In Sanskrit, the word for oleation- oil massage – is Snehan, which is the same word as for motherly love.

 Shiro Dhara is a powerful treatment of the head.
 A continuous stream of warm, medicated oil is released on to the most important Marma/Chakra area of the head.
 Stimulation of Sthapani Marma and Ajna Chakra (the third eye) also has a direct influence on the pineal and pituitary glands.
 The treatment induces a profound state of peace and tranquility while at the same time enhances concentration and alertness of the mind.
 It is recommended for disorders and imbalances of the mind, including stress, depression, anger and other mental health disorders.

 Ubtan is a traditional ayurvedic facial treatment.
 A face massage is given with an oil suitable for the clients skin type.
-Then a steam bath is applied to open pores.
+Then a herbal steam bath is applied to open pores.
 Finally a face pack of herbs (according to the clients constitution) is applied.
 To finish, a herbal cream or face oil is applied on the skin.
-This is a wonderful treatment to make you feel relaxed and glowing.
+This is a wonderful treatment to make you feel rejuvenated and glowing.

 Nasya oil is a traditional medicated oil that is applied (after massage and steam treatment) into the nostrils.
 It opens respiratory pathways and clears sinuses.
 It also helps to clear the mind and refreshen the senses.

 AYURVEDIC MASSAGE TREATMENTS

 - Back treatment – Ayurvedic Marma massage and Pinda Sweda 60 min 70 euro

 - Full body ayurvedic massage & Shiro Dhara 90 min – 100 euro

 - Head & Face Marma Massage 60 min, 60 euro

 - Shiro Dhara including Head and Face Marma Massage 60 min 80 Euro (100 Euro with foot massage)

 - Ubtan Facial treatment 60 min 70 euro